deployd/AwaitScript/README.md

 This allows you to define a chain of processes (and optionally, a return value) that must happen asynchronously, without losing scope.

+### Overriding the callback

+You should be able to skip the callback for the current `async` function in some cases; for instance, when writing Express middleware, you don't want to call `next()` if you call `res.end()`, but in AwaitScript, `next()` is implicit.
+You should be able to use the `returnx` keyword to just return from the function without running the callback.

+Syntax:

+    app.use(async function(req, res) {
+        if (req.url === "/hello") {
+            res.end("Hello, World!");
+            returnx;
+        }
+    });
+    app.use(async function(req, res) {
+        res.end("You didn't go to /hello");
+        returnx;
+    });

 ### Using callbacks

-Sometimes it makes the most sense to use callbacks, such as with streams or events.
+Sometimes callbacks are actually the best way to do something, such as with streams or events.
 You should be able to drop back into callback-style coding, and await the result.
 No special syntax is needed for this, but it depends on some of the above features.
 Just drop into a standard synchronous function with a callback:

 Pattern:

-    var task = async (function(callback) {
+    var task = defer function(callback) {
                     var readStream = fs.createReadStream("foo.txt");
                     var writeStream = fs.createWriteStream("bar.txt");
                     readStream.on('data', function(data) {